hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 explicitly.
-For example, the CSV format uses `VARCHAR` for all fields - if you specify `DATE` manually, the behavior would be as if `CAST(column AS DATE)` was used, using the same rules for conversion from `VARCHAR` to `DATE`.
+For example, the CSV format uses `VARCHAR` for all fields - if you specify `DATE` manually, the behavior would be as if `CAST(column AS DATE)` was used, using the same rules for conversion from `VARCHAR` to `DATE` as `CAST` uses.

 Also if you don't specify the columns, the directory needs to be available at the time you execute the `CREATE MAPPING` and it must not be empty.
-In case of local files, every cluster member must have some file, otherwise an empty directory is OK.
+In case of local files, every cluster member must have some file.
+If you specify the columns, an empty directory is OK.

 See the examples for individual serialization options below.